SergeStinckwich/website/src/documents/public/DSLRob2013.html.md

 - Anders Lange, Anders Sorensen and Ulrik Schultz. ***Towards Automatic Migration of ROS Components from Software to Hardware***
 - Sebastian Blumenthal and Herman Bruyninckx. ***Towards a Domain Specific Language for a Scene Graph based Robotic World Model***

+# Program
+Program and venue for the workshop will be announced soon.
+The workshop will be the day after IROS 2013.

+Preliminary proceedings will be available to workshop participants prior to the workshop in electronic form; final proceedings after the workshop at arXiv.

 # Important dates
 <dl class="dl-horizontal">
 <dt><span class="label label-important">Sept 6, 2013 (<del>Sept 1</del>)</span></dt><dd>Due date for workshop papers submission (deadline extension)</dd>